Stoner ferromagnetism in a momentum-confined interacting 2D electron gas

 \emph{Introduction.--} The ground state of a 2D electron gas is determined by a competition between kinetic and interaction energies.
 In the absence of external fields or ionic potentials, numerical calculations\cite{Ceperley1980-zz,Tanatar1989-ug,Rapisarda1996-om,Attaccalite2002-pr,Drummond2009-be} suggest the ground state is either a paramagnetic Fermi liquid or a Wigner crystal\cite{Wigner1934-dm}, depending on the density, while a Stoner ferromagnetic\cite{Stoner1938-tg} Fermi liquid state is a close competitor.
 By applying an out-of-plane magnetic field, the energy spectrum of the electron gas forms Landau levels.
 In the absence of Zeeman coupling the ground state is known to be ferromagnetic for densities near one electron per flux quantum\cite{Nomura2006-tk,Girvin1999-rt}.

 Recent experiments in Bernal bilayer and rhombohedrally stacked multilayer graphene show spin and valley ferromagnetic phases for certain regimes of electron density and out-of-plane displacement field\cite{Zhou2021-tp,zhou2022isospin,zhang2023enhanced,de2022cascade,seiler2022quantum,shi2020electronic}.
-The band dispersion of such systems is approximately flat up to some momentum scale, at which point the kinetic energy increases rapidly with momentum.
+Furthermore, superconductivity has been experimentally demonstrated for the bilayer in Refs.~\cite{zhou2022isospin,zhang2023enhanced,Holleis2023} and the trilayer in Ref.~\cite{zhou2021superconductivity}, and theoretically discussed for various graphene multilayers in Refs.~\cite{awoga2023superconductivity,chatterjee2022inter,Chou2021acoustic,You2022Kohn,Ghazaryan2021uncon,Szabo2022Metals,Cea2022super,Lu2022corr,Ghazaryan2023multilayer,Kopnin2013hight,Munoz2013tb,Ojajarvi2018comp}.
+The band dispersion of the rhombohedrally stacked multilayer graphene systems is approximately flat up to some momentum scale, at which point the kinetic energy increases rapidly with momentum.
 This corresponds to a high density of states in a bounded region of momentum space, and is an example of a partially flat band.
 Here, we argue that such dispersion is favorable for Stoner ferromagnetism when the flat region is nearly fully occupied.
 We summarize these results in Fig.~\ref{fig:schematic_dispersion}.
 Examples of various correlated phenomena that had been previously studied on models with partially flat bands can be found in Refs.\cite{Mielke1999-zq,Tang2014-ph,Huang2019-zj,Sayyad2020-uu,Aoki2020-og,Sayyad_2023}.

 Motivated by multilayer rhombohedrally stacked graphene, we present a toy model for an interacting 2D electron gas in which the kinetic energy of the electrons diverges beyond a limited region in momentum space.
 We will refer to this as a momentum-confined gas.
 We find the ground state of this gas to be spin-polarized.
 We find a linearly dispersing magnon branch of excitations, in contrast with the commonly predicted quadratic dispersion\cite{Watanabe2020-sz}.
 We trace this apparent anomaly to a divergence of the spin stiffness associated with the infinite slope of the kinetic energy dispersion.
 We show that the spin polarization is robust to an addition of weak dispersion to the kinetic energy within the allowed momentum region.